 Where does all the money go?
-The government spends money on a variety of programs to promote the well-being of Americans.
+The government spends money on programs that ensure the well-being of the people of the United States.
 Why does the federal government do this?
 The Constitution provides an answer!
 The Constitution’s preamble states that the purpose of our government is “…to establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity.”

 Gross domestic product (GDP) measures the size of the nation's economy by the total value of final goods and services that are produced in a year.
 Gross domestic product is used to compare the economies of different countries, measure growth in the economy, and determine the right monetary policies to address inflation and unemployment.

-In this visualization, one dot represents $1 billion of federal spending.
+In this visualization, one dot represents $1 billion dollars.

 The visualization was created using the Monthly Treasury Statement (MTS) as the data source for federal government spending of the United States.
 Gross domestic product (GDP) figures come from the Bureau of Economic Analysis (BEA).
-GDP data is current as of June 2019, and is seasonally adjusted at an annual rate to show expected GDP for the year.
-For more information about how GDP is calculated, visit the Bureau of Economic Analysis' National Income and Product Account Handbook.
+GDP for FY 2021 is based on the economic forecast for the 2022 Mid-Session Review, adjusted for the Bureau of Economic Analysis (BEA) revisions.
 The spending-to-gross domestic product ratio is included to provide you with context for the trillions of dollars that go out from the federal government annually.
 Throughout this page, we use the gross domestic product for the Fiscal Year, not the Calendar Year, in order to facilitate an appropriate comparison.

 USAspending.gov contains spending data from the federal government’s response to COVID-19 and is available to view and download on USAspending.